mark-watson/Java-AI-Book/manuscript/openai.md

 {"id": "chatcmpl-7LbgN6PJxHAfycOuHmGkw8nbpQMm1","object": "chat.completion","created": 1714936767,"model": "gpt-3.5-turbo-0125","choices": [{"index": 0,"message": {"role": "assistant","content": "Bonjour, comment vas-tu ?"},"logprobs": null,"finish_reason": "stop"}],"usage": {"prompt_tokens": 22,"completion_tokens": 7,"total_tokens": 29},"system_fingerprint": "fp_b410720239"}
 ```

+## Extraction of Facts and Relationships from Text Data

+Traditional methods for extracting email addresses, names, addresses, etc. from text included the use of hand-crafted regular expressions and custom software.
+LLMs are text processing engines with knowledge of grammar, sentence structure, and some real world embedded knowledge.
+Using LLMs can reduce the development time of information extraction systems.

+TBD: list extraction prompt text and write example Java code

+## Using LLMs to Summarize Text

+LLMs bring a new level of ability to text summarization tasks.
+With their ability to process massive amounts of information and "understand" natural language, they're able to capture the essence of lengthy documents and distill them into concise summaries.
+Two main types of summarization dominate with LLMs: extractive and abstractive.
+Extractive summarization pinpoints the most important sentences within the original text, while abstractive summarization  requires the LLM to paraphrase or generate new text to represent the core ideas.
+If you are interested in extractive summarization there is a chapter on this topic in my [Common Lisp AI book](https://leanpub.com/lovinglisp/read) (link to read online).

+TBD: list extraction prompt text and write example Java code